AAAI-DISIM-UnivAQ/DALI/README.md

 ## Installation

-DALI is built upon the [SICStus Prolog](https://sicstus.sics.se/download4.html) interpreter, for which you a need a valid license.
+DALI is built upon the [SICStus Prolog](https://sicstus.sics.se/download4.html) interpreter, for which you need a valid license.
 You may use any latest SICStus version at your own risk, but DALI has been tested to work reasonably well with the 4.6.0 version.